open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

-This library enables all [built-in metrics](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-aspnetcore) by default when targeting in ASP.NET Core 8.0 and above framework.
+This library enables all [built-in metrics](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-aspnetcore) by default when targeting ASP.NET Core 8.0 and above framework.
 [Views](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/customizing-the-sdk#drop-an-instrument)
 can be used to opt-out of metrics that you do not need.
 Alternatively, you can also enable selected set of metrics by calling `AddMeter()` extension on